How to Outline a Complete Book Series

 • What is the overarching world that each of your books will take place in?

-• If your world has magic or a similar set of unique laws of physics, how do these elements function consistently throughout your world?
+• If my world has magic or a similar set of unique laws of physics, how do these elements function consistently throughout my world?

-• If your world is based in historical realism, how does each book connect to the overarching timeline of world events?
+• If my world is based in historical realism, how does each book connect to the overarching timeline of world events?

-• Who are the characters you’d like to explore?
+• Who are the different characters I’d like to explore?

 Plot each book or mini-series individually

-With an interdependent series, you have two options: you can write a standalone book within a series or a standalone series within a larger series.
+With an interlinked series, you have two options: you can write a standalone book within a series or a standalone series within a larger series.

-To give an example of a series within a series, we can look to Cassandra Clare.
+To give an example of a series within a series, we can take a page out of Cassandra Clare’s novels.
 Her entire universe is called the Shadowhunter Chronicles, yet she has several series within that universe.
-The Mortal Instruments series follows a young shadowhunter through modern-day New York City, while the Infernal Devices trilogy is set in the same universe but follows a new character in Victorian London.
-Both Mortal Instruments and Infernal Devices are dependent series, connected to one another through the overarching interdependent series Shadowhunter Chronicles.
+For example, The Mortal Instruments series follows Clary Fray through modern-day New York City, while The Infernal Devices trilogy is set in the same universe but follows Tessa Gray in Victorian London.
+There are several characters that crossover into both series, but these series are distinct from one another.
+Both Mortal Instruments and Infernal Devices are serial series, connected to one another through the overarching interlinked series Shadowhunter Chronicles.

 Other examples of book series within larger series might include J.R.R.
 Tolkien's The Lord of the Rings series and The Hobbit, or Brandon Sanderson's works set in the Cosmere universe.

-If you choose to write a series within a series, you need to learn how to outline both an interdependent and a dependent series (see the last series type).
+If you choose to write a series within a series, you need to learn how to outline both an interlinked and a serial series (see the last series type below).

-• Which characters, if any, will continue to feature in upcoming books?
+• Which characters, if any, will I continue to feature in upcoming books?

 • What small elements, if any, do I want to plant as Easter eggs in my series?

-• How can you explore the overarching themes in new ways throughout each book?
+• How can I explore the overarching themes in new ways throughout each book?

-• If different from one book to another, what are the unique settings in each book within the overarching world you’ve established?
+• If different from one book to another, what are the unique settings in each book within the overarching world I’ve established?

 • For each new conflict, which character or cast of characters are the best ones to tell this story?